hashicorp/terraform-website/content/source/docs/enterprise/private/vault.html.md

 Private Terraform Enterprise becomes fully stateless and can be run in a hot-standby configuration to provide failover.

+-> **NOTE:** The external Vault option must be selected at initial installation, and cannot be changed later.
+Do not attempt to migrate an existing Terraform Enterprise instance between internal and external Vault options.

 ## Setup

 Use the following as a guide to configure an external Vault instance: